TheRandonauts/ocelli/README.md

 1. If *Chop and Tack* is to be used, utilize the `is_covered` method with a threshold of 50 to determine if the camera sensor is covered.
 2. Read the desired amount of frames from the camera and extract the brightness levels as 8 bit integers into arrays.
 3. Feed the arrays into one of the main methods and make sure to provide all required arguments.
+If you use *Chop and Tack* a `minimum_distance` of 30 is recommended.
 4. Whitening can be applied using the `whiten` method to filter out bias and increase the entropy of the result
 5. It is recommended to check the resulting entropy quality using the `shannon` method and drop the result if it falls below a threshold (e.g. 7.9).
 6. Loop through the previous steps and accumulate the resulting entropy until the desired amount of random bytes is reached.